 Are you going to be purchasing your first home soon?
 When you are buying a home, the home inspection can be an exciting time.
 It's the first time you have had the opportunity to walk around the home since you made an offer on it, and you get to find out all the problems the property may or may not have.

-Home inspections can help you confirm you've made a good home buying decision or give you a list of issues to raise with the seller.
+Home inspections can help you confirm you've made a good home-buying decision or give you a list of issues to raise with the seller.
 Keep in mind that home inspections are not passed or failed.
-Properties come in all kinds of conditions, from exceptional to in dire need of work.
+Properties come in all kinds of conditions, from exceptional to dire need of work.

 Keep reading, and you're going to have a detailed home inspection checklist, so you know what to look for when the home is inspected.
 We'll start by giving some helpful info on how to pick a home inspector.